-Go proposal: Type-safe error checking
+Go feature: Type-safe error checking

 Introducing errors.AsType — a modern, type-safe alternative to errors.As.